discernus/research/business_ethics_experiment/experiment.md

 2. **Ethical Domain Discrimination**: The framework should successfully distinguish between stakeholder capitalism and shareholder primacy orientations across all three domains.

-3. **Coherence Validation**: Statistical analysis should reveal the predicted clustering of ethical dimensions within domains as hypothesized by stakeholder theory.
+3. **Pattern Recognition**: Case study analysis should reveal distinct patterns of ethical dimensions within domains as suggested by stakeholder theory.

 4. **Strategic Pattern Recognition**: The framework should identify distinct corporate responsibility profiles based on ethical emphasis patterns.